oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

-# Integrating GitHub Repository with Jenkins for Liquibase with SQLcl Use Case
+# Integrate GitHub Repository with Jenkins for Liquibase with SQLcl Use Case

 ## Introduction